 studies, detailing those efforts to attendees of the West Greeley

 Carlson explained at that meeting and in an interview last week that the

-Colorado Energy-Water Consortium is a public-private partnership between
+Center for Energy and Water Sustainability is a public-private partnership between

 CSU and the oil and gas industry formed about a year ago.
 It is working to